TeamRizu/outfox-wiki/content/dev/mode-support/bms-pms-support.md

 0D|Not Used|~|BGA Layer 2 Opacity|❌|Not Used|~|Not Supported
 0E|Not Used|~|BGA Poor Opacity|❌|BGA Poor Opacity|❌|Not Supported
 0F|Not Used|~|Not Used|~|Not Used|~|Not Used

 ---

+### Channel 00 to 0F

+The lower channels on a BMS / PMS file mostly set up the specifics of the musical side of the chart, enabling BPM, backgrounds, and special effects like Stops and BGA (background) changes and selection.

+The most important channel on this table is ``01`` which sets the 'backing' track or 'master keysound' of this track as created by some users.
+Most of the community do not use a completed file here however, it is better practice for the chart author to create keysounded files, as charting for a 'single' file is often thought of as lazy.

+On PMS files, the BGA transparency settings are set here as well for effects and 'cool/miss' events that happen during the song if the user triggers those.
+On OutFox we support this mechanic, but as of yet we have not seen any files or have had any reported bugs with this, so it is a low priority option.
+Do reach out to us if you spot a pack or a song which has these channels within them so we can see what they are and how the effects work.

+---